 You don’t often hear of thimbleberries, even among berry pickers.
 That’s probably because they don’t seem to be prolific fruit bearers.
 One can encounter an extensive thimbleberry thicket without a single berry; it seems conditions need to be just right in order to produce fruit.
 I have never gone out with the sole purpose of picking thimbleberries because the most I’ve ever picked from one location is probably only 15 or 20, and patches can be few and far between.
 Still, their flavor is unique and a special treat while out enjoying the woods in summertime.

-Once you know what thimbleberry plants look like, they will be easy to spot.
+Once you know what thimbleberry plants look like, they’ll be easy to spot.
 They are usually about 3 to 5 feet tall, with large maple-like leaves.
 The leaves are finely hairy on the upper and lower surfaces, giving them a velvety feel.
 They often grow in dense thickets which I have observed to be 20 or 30 feet across.

 The fruits are like big, floppy raspberries (about the size of the thimble) with a deep red color when ripe.
 At peak ripeness, they tend to fall off the stem quite easily.
 Unlike raspberries, it seems a low percentage of stalks produce berries, but what berries there are will be spotted easily above the leaves.
 Their flavor is quite sweet at first, followed by a fairly strong tartness.